id="main"

 B. Weapons of Mass Destruction (WMD) - Terrorism Awareness, 4 hours NO LONGER IN THE POWERS OF ARREST TRAINING

-To familiarize and instruct the individual on the subject matter and observation skills required to identify and report precursor activities to a terrorist event, react appropriately, report the occurrence of a terrorist event, and remain safe while helping control the scene after a terrorist event.
+Objective: To familiarize and instruct the individual on the subject matter and observation skills required to identify and report precursor activities to a terrorist event, react appropriately, report the occurrence of a terrorist event, and remain safe while helping control the scene after a terrorist event.

 The training will utilize the Department of Consumer Affairs’ Weapons of Mass Destruction - Terrorism Awareness for Security Professionals course consisting of a Digital Video Disk (DVD), Student Workbook and Facilitator Manual.